Baseball Creation and Evolution

 Mystique: the Brooklyn Dodgers

-Some fifty years later, the ballclub that stirs greater passion (and more resentment) than any other.
+Some sixty years after its cruel removal, the ballclub that stirs greater passion (including resentment!) than any other.

 Dynasty: the New York Yankees